MartSama/MartSama/README.md

 - 👋 Hi, I’m @MartSama
 - 👀 I’m interested in programming and learning about.
 Also want to work remote.
-- 🌱 I’m currently learning JS and some frameworks and sql with php.
+- 🌱 I’m currently learning JS and MERN.
-- 💞️ I’m looking to collaborate with everyone that can help to learn.
+- 💞️ I’m looking to collaborate with everyone that can help to learn or if can help you.

 <!---
 MartSama/MartSama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.